Biblical Date: Pre 3000BC

 Adam and Eve had two sons whom they called Cain and Abel.
-Cain, the eldest, tilled the land while Abel shepherded a flock.
+Cain, the eldest, tilled the land and Abel shepherded a flock.

-Cains response to God’s disappointment was not to reflect on his own selfish actions and change his ways but instead, arrange Abel’s murder!
+Cain’s response to God’s disappointment was not to reflect on his own selfish actions and change his ways but instead, plan Abel’s murder!
 He invited Abel to a quiet place in a field and killed him.

 When God asked Cain, “Where is your brother Abel?”
 Cain continued to show his disdain and anger saying, “I don’t know!
 Am I my brother’s guardian?”
 (Genesis 4:9)